 - In case of disrepair or neglect due to any repair work happening on site.

-In any case, the tenant should always inform its housing association for the issue.
-It is indeed so complex, that in order to determine who has to take action, a mutual, effective communication between more than two parties is required.
+In any case, the tenant should always inform their landlord and housing association about the issue.
+In order to determine who has to take action, a mutual, effective communication between more than two parties is required.

 What are your options to deal with pest infestations

 Depending on the pest problem and how severe it is, there’s a chance you can handle it yourself.
 Here are the pros and cons of this method of extermination:

 - Relatively cheap way to manage pests at home.

 - You are in control of the substances used around your property.